Duncan Campbell Scott |

 To hinder household wrack!"

-He appealed.
 But they parted, weak and wan:

 And he left the shore;